Lie Theory for Asymptotic Symmetries in General Relativity: The NU Group: Introduction and statement of results

 \subsection{Original results of the present article}

-For the present article we investigate the NU group as infinite-dimensional Lie groups in the setting of Bastiani calculus (see \Cref{app:idim} for more information on the calculus).
-Let us first recall the (algebraic structure of the NU group.
-We denote by $\Lor$ the orthochronous Lorentz group and note that it is a finite dimensional Lie group which acts on the function space $C^\infty (\R \times \SSS^2)$.
-This action will be recalled later, for now we only mention that the action restricts to a certain (non-commutative) group $\mathcal{N} \subseteq C^\infty (\R \times \SSS^2)$) and the NU group is then the semidirect product
+In the present article, we investigate whether the NU group can be made an infinite-dimensional Lie groups in the sense of Milnor \cite{Milnor}.
+Specifically, we use the so-called \emph{Bastiani calculus}, an introduction to which can be found e.g.\ in \cite[Appendix B]{Prinz_Schmeding_1} and the book \cite{S2021}.
+Let us first recall the algebraic structure of the NU group.
+We denote by $\Lor$ the orthochronous Lorentz group and note that it is a finite-dimensional Lie group which acts on the function space $C^\infty (\R \times \SSS^2)$.
+This action will be recalled later; for now, we only mention that the action restricts to a certain (non-commutative) group $\mathcal{N} \subseteq C^\infty (\R \times \SSS^2)$ and the NU group is then the semidirect product

 There is a canonical identification $I \colon \BMS \rightarrow \NU$ identifying the BMS group as a subgroup of the NU group.
 Note that the semidirect product \eqref{eq:NUsemidirect} is topologically much more involved compared to the BMS case.
 The reason is that the functions in $\mathcal{N}$ are defined on a non-compact manifold, while functions in $\mathcal{S}$ are defined on a compact domain.
 The non-compactness of \(\R \times \SSS^2\) implies that $C^\infty (\R \times \SSS^2)$ admits at least three qualitatively different choices of function space topologies (the compact open $C^\infty$-topology, the Whitney topologies and the fine very strong topology).
-Only two of these topologies provide additionally either a topological vector space structure (compact open topology) or a manifold structure (fine very strong topology) on $C^\infty (\R \times \SSS^2)$.
+Only two of these topologies provide additionally either a topological vector space structure (compact open $C^\infty$-topology) or a manifold structure (fine very strong topology) on $C^\infty (\R \times \SSS^2)$.

 As our first result, we prove that $\mathcal{N}$ and also the NU group becomes a topological group in the compact open $C^\infty$-topology.
 The inclusion of the BMS group becomes then a morphism of topological groups.
 The compact open $C^\infty$-topology is too coarse to construct a manifold structure on $\mathcal{N}$, whence there is no Lie group structure to be gained here.